pushy/pushy-node/README.md

 > [Pushy](https://pushy.me/) is the most reliable push notification gateway, perfect for real-time, mission-critical applications.

+**Note:** If you don't have an existing Node.js project, consider checking out [pushy-node-backend](https://github.com/pushy-me/pushy-node-backend) as a starting point to make things easier for you.

 ## Usage

 First, install the package using npm: